MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/create-change-request-enterprise-mode-portal.md

 **To edit an existing change request** (start here, copied text for edit and delete, need to see actual screens)
-1. The Requester (an employee that has been assigned the Requester role) signs into the Enterprise Mode Site List Portal, and clicks **Create new request**.
+1. The Requester (an employee that has been assigned the Requester role) signs into the Enterprise Mode Site List Portal, and clicks their active request.

 2. Type blah into blah, and then click **Save and continue**.